unimelb-game-makers/core-godot/README.md

 ## [Technical](./documentation/technical/)
-The file [godot.md](./documentation/technical/godot.md) contains the Godot best practices and guidelines for the project.
+The file [best_practices.md](./documentation/technical/best_practices.md) contains the best practices and guidelines for the project.

-The file [unity.md](./documentation/technical/unity.md) contains the Unity best practices and guidelines for the project.
+The file [ci_ci.md](./documentation/technical/ci_cd.md) contains the CI/CD documentation for the project.